paradigm-lab/FastAPI/README.md

 	A migration is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc to replicate those changes in the database, add a new column, a new table, etc.

+## Quiz:
+	What is the difference between Schema and Model?